 Many semi-obsessed mechanics seem to really like it when people do their own work.
 I got my tyre changed on my F4i the other week, and asked the mechanic whether I should do forks myself, and he gave me some handy tips on raising the triple and how to deal with slightly pitted forks.

-Alternatively, if you find a mechanic who’s willing, you could pay them (maybe a bit extra) to teach you.
-Teaching is hard work — I’d say it’s harder than doing the work, which you get to do in peace and at your own pace.
-So don’t assume a mechanic is willing, but they might be — maybe for a little extra.
+Alternatively, if you find a mechanic who’s willing, you could pay them (more than their hourly rate) to teach you.
+Teaching is hard work — it’s harder than doing the work, which you get to do in peace and at your own pace.
+So don’t assume a mechanic is willing, but they might be.

 Have a mechanic on speed dial as backup